PERK: Long-Context Reasoning as Test-Time Learning: Analysis

+To further stress-test positional generalization, we also force relevant documents into specific positions during training and testing, spanning the full context.
+We find that FT-ICR easily overfits to the position pattern, completely failing to generalize to test-time position changes (performance drops to close to 0\% when the position shifts at test time).
 Although \perk{} underperforms FT-ICR when the train-test positions are the same and the beginning (Pre) or end (Post) of the context, performance remains consistent regardless of the positional distribution shift between train and test time.
-We attribute \perk's robustness in this setting to the fact that documents in the long context are encoded as members of a \textit{batch} into the parameter space, limiting the overall impact of absolute position in the sequence.
+We attribute \perk's robustness in this setting to the fact that documents in the long context are encoded as members of a permutation-invariant \textit{batch} into the parameter space, limiting the overall impact of absolute position in the sequence.
 Meanwhile, FT-ICR directly aligns specific positions with answers during training.